ruvnet/fireflies-webook/SPECIFICATION.md

 - Provide examples for API requests and responses
 - Use consistent formatting and structure
 - Implement proper error messages and status codes
+# Fireflies Webhook Specification

+## Functional Requirements

+1. Webhook Endpoint:
+   - Receive POST requests from Fireflies
+   - Authenticate incoming requests
+   - Query Fireflies API for transcripts
+   - Handle errors, retries, and timeouts

+2. Intent Detection:
+   - Process transcripts to detect intents
+   - Use OpenAI for intent detection
+   - Implement a dictionary of intents for matching

+3. Action Execution:
+   - Execute actions based on detected intents
+   - Use OpenAI for structured output generation
+   - Support various output formats based on intent

+4. Data Storage:
+   - Save webhook requests, transcripts, intents, and outputs in SQLite database
+   - Implement database migrations

+## Non-Functional Requirements

+1. Security:
+   - Implement API key authentication
+   - Store credentials securely in .env file

+2. Performance:
+   - Handle concurrent requests efficiently
+   - Optimize database queries

+3. Scalability:
+   - Design for potential future growth
+   - Allow easy addition of new intents and actions

+4. Maintainability:
+   - Use clear code structure and documentation
+   - Implement logging for monitoring and debugging

+## Technology Stack

+- Python 3.9+
+- FastAPI
+- Pydantic
+- SQLAlchemy
+- LiteLLM
+- GPT-4o-mini (via OpenAI)
+- Poetry for dependency management

+## User Scenarios

+1. Fireflies sends a webhook request with a meeting ID
+2. System retrieves transcript from Fireflies API
+3. System detects intents in the transcript
+4. System generates structured output based on intents
+5. System stores all data and responds to the webhook request

+## UI/UX Guidelines

+As this is an API-based system, there is no direct user interface.
+However, the API responses should be:

+- Clear and consistent in format
+- Well-documented for ease of integration
+- Provide meaningful error messages